nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     # Address defines the gRPC server address to bind to.
     address = "0.0.0.0:29090"
     {{< /highlight>}}
-    * Change gas price units for our network to be 0uswmt instead of 0stake
+    * Make sure that the gas price units for our network are set to be 0uswmt
     {{< highlight bash "linenos=table,style=witchhazel" >}}
     # The minimum gas prices a validator is willing to accept for processing a
     # transaction.
 A transaction's fees must meet the minimum of any denomination
     # specified in this config (e.g. 0.25token1;0.0001token2).
     minimum-gas-prices = "0uswmt"
-    {{< /highlight>}}
-    * Set snapshot interval to 999999999999 instead of 0 to activate the snapshot manager

-    > Note: At time of writing this guide this is step that needs completed as a *temporary* fix for https://github.com/cosmos/cosmos-sdk/issues/13766, this change will not be needed after newer versions of the cosmos sdk become available.
-It will be removed from this guide once it is no longer required.
-    {{< highlight bash "linenos=table,style=witchhazel" >}}
-    # snapshot-interval specifies the block interval at which local state sync snapshots are
-    # taken (0 to disable).
-    snapshot-interval = 999999999999
     {{< /highlight>}}

     At this point the initial editing work to our **app.toml** file is done, and it can now be saved with these changes.